derekjgriffith/MORTICIA/morticia/doc/index.rst

 MORTICIA Conventions
 ====================

 There is a data dictionary for ``MORTICIA`` which defines commonly used variable and data names.

+xray.DataArray objects are created routinely, so the constructor is abbreviated to xD.

 Units of Measure
 ----------------